 Find practical ways that you can help others in need—maybe by donating the things you no longer have use for, or by preparing or delivering food.
 Or, give your time by listening to and praying for the needy.
 This type of service shows the love of Jesus and serves him.

 3. How to love according to the Bible by speaking truth

 Many times Jesus’ words were questioned even by his disciples.
 They wondered how he was able to perform such miracles and who he was, though he made it quite clear that he was the Son of God.

 “Jesus answered, ‘I am the way and the truth and the life.
 No one comes to the Father except through me.’”
 (John 14:6, NIV)

 He never lied or tried to deceive anyone and neither should you.
-You can love others by speaking truth to them as Jesus did.
+If you want to learn how to love others like Jesus, you can speak truth to them as He did.

 Truth means first that you have pure motives in your heart about why you are choosing to love that person.
 Are you doing it for your own personal gain?
 Are you doing it to please others or to get attention for yourself?

 Instead, you should love for the purpose of showing others Jesus and bringing them to him—so his name is glorified.